 - Throughout 2019, al-Shabaab continued to hold territory in Somalia and retained the ability to conduct attacks in Kenya.
 In Somalia, Christians pray in secret, partially out of fear al-Shabaab will attack them.
 In June 2019, al-Shabaab attempted to attack Christians at a hospital construction site in Madera, Kenya, but were thwarted by Muslim workers at the site who hid their Christian colleagues.
 In October, al-Shabaab unsuccessfully attacked a bus carrying eight Christian passengers in Madera.
 In December, an al-Shabaab bus attack in Wajir County killed at least nine Kenyan Christians after they refused to recite the Islamic declaration of faith (shahada). - In 2019, the Houthi movement, formally known as Ansar Allah, continued to hold territory throughout Yemen.
-The group's slogan, posted widely throughout Houthi-controlled areas in Yemen, includes the phrase "a curse on the Jews," and the tiny remaining systematic persecution of Baha'is in Yemen, including their detention of community leader and USCIRF religious prisoner of conscience Hamid bin Haydara.
+The group's slogan, posted widely throughout Houthi-controlled areas in Yemen, includes the phrase "a curse on the Jews," and the tiny remaining lations.
+Across the world, in countries discussed in this report and in other countries, there are numerous nonstate groups that commit particularly severe religious freedom violations but nevertheless do not meet the Frank Wolf Act's standard for designation as EPCs because, for example, they do not exercise significant political power addition, information on religious freedom conditions in all foreign countries can be found in the State Department's annual International systematic persecution of Baha'is in Yemen, including their detention of community leader and USCIRF religious prisoner of conscience Hamid bin Haydara.
 Twenty-four other Yemeni Baha'is faced charges of apostasy and espionage.
-A Houthi appeals court upheld a death sentence against Bin Haydara in early 2020, but a religious freedom issues do not exist there, or not mentioned in the section of the report discussing other key trends and developments.
-The fact that a country is not covered in this report does not mean that religious freedom issues do not exist there, or that concerns discussed in previous annual reports have improved.
-It indicates only that USCIRF did not conclude that the conditions in the particular reporting year meet the statutory CPC or SWL standards.
+A Houthi appeals court upheld a death sentence against Bin Haydara in early 2020, but a

+Jewish community in Yemen faces discrimination by Houthi authorities.
+Christians, especially converts from Islam, face severe religious persecution as well.
+The Houthis also continued their or not mentioned in the section of the report discussing other key trends and developments.
+The fact that a country is not covered in this report does not mean that religious freedom issues do not exist